martinjameswhite/CLEFT_GSM/HaloZeldovich/README.md

 for example in modeling cross-correlations of galaxies or quasars and CMB lensing or quasar-galaxy cross-correlations.

-This code makes use of the
-"multiplicative convolutional fast integral transforms"
+This code requires NumPy and SciPy and makes use of the "multiplicative convolutional fast integral transforms"
 library: